mrc-ide/MissingCases/README.md

 ## Examples
 Two examples are provided in the vignettes:
 1) SARS-CoV-2 in New Zealand during 2020
-2) Guinea Ebola outbreak in 2014.
+2) Guinea Ebola epidemic in 2014.

 These can be built by opening the Rproj file and ```devtools::build_vignettes()```.
 Then they are found in the doc directory.